 a) Grammar, punctuation, and spelling

 a) Subject-verb agreement (SVA)

-Original: The three main pillars of the social science theory, which is employed by the researcher, serves the purpose of the study perfectly.
+Original: The three main pillars of social science theory, which is employed by the researcher, serves the purpose of the study perfectly.

-Edited: The three main pillars of the social science theory, which is employed by the researcher, serve the purpose of the study perfectly.
+Edited: The three main pillars of social science theory, which is employed by the researcher, serve the purpose of the study perfectly.

 Here is another example: